file9.ai

 Transportation

-Transport infrastructure in the British Indian Ocean Territory is limited, with only one airport and a small port serving Diego Garcia.
-The military base facilitates logistics and operational capabilities.
+The British Indian Ocean Territory has limited transportation facilities, with one airport and a small port facilitating military and logistic operations.

 Communications

-• Armed Forces Radio and Television Service (AFRTS) broadcasts for military personnel.
+• 3 frequencies for Armed Forces Radio and Television Service

 Key Metrics